- Provides effective and reliable navigation through narrow pressure windows

 - Improves hole cleaning, flow rate, and ROP

 - Highly deviated wells with known risk of barite sag

-The DELTA-TEQ™ low-pressure-impact drilling fluid is a non-aqueous formulation engineered to extend drilling in narrow windows, helping you meet your objectives and minimize risks.
+The DELTA-TEQ™ low-impact drilling fluid is a non-aqueous formulation engineered to extend drilling in narrow windows, helping you meet your objectives and minimize risks.

-Contact your Baker Hughes representative today to find out how DELTA-TEQ low-pressure-impact drilling fluid can help you meet your drilling objectives and minimize risks.
+Contact your Baker Hughes representative today to find out how DELTA-TEQ low-impact drilling fluids can help you meet your drilling objectives and minimize risks.

 In more extreme drilling environments, the DELTA-TEQ™ XT low-impact drilling fluid extends the operational range of our proven DELTA-TEQ fluids by providing superior cuttings suspension and protecting against sag in hostile, high-temperature environments.